iStaging/vrviewer-sdk/README.md

-# VRMaker
+# VRViewer

-VRMaker js sdk help you build and edit your 360 panorama solution more easily by aframe or krpano.
+VRViewer js sdk help you build and edit your 360 panorama solution more easily by aframe or krpano.

 ## documation
 [https://istaging.gitbook.io/vr-marker-sdk](https://istaging.gitbook.io/vr-marker-sdk)